 In 2000, after decades of reading voraciously and thinking that “someday” she would write, Ellen started writing fiction and studying craft, earning an MFA from the Stonecoast Program at the University of Southern Maine.
 In 2005, determined to spend more time with the characters demanding her full attention, she left her nurse practitioner career.

 Ellen is a frequent presenter at conferences and book festivals, including the AWP annual conference, The Muse and the Marketplace, Wordstock, Virginia, Salem, and Maine Festivals of the Book, the San Miguel International Writing Conference, and the WriteAngles Writers Conference.
 She has taught fiction workshops at Writers in Progress in Florence, MA, Grub Street in Boston, and World Fellowship Center in New Hampshire.
-She volunteers with WriteAngles, Inc. and is a Founding Member of the Straw Dog Writers Guild and its current president.
+She volunteers with WriteAngles, Inc. and is a Founding Member of the Straw Dog Writers Guild and its current board president.